i90662566-oss/calculator-/README.md

 # calculator-
-I write It on python, please write about issues if any,in program witch I will create later
+I write It on python, please write about issues if any, write it in cli program witch I will create later